hust-latex/hustthesis/README.md

 HUSTThesis
 ==========

-An Latex Template for HUST Thesis.
+An LaTeX Template for HUST Thesis.